mbbau/Power-BI-Portfolio/Sales Dashboard/README.md

 3. Store it in a new database (the data warehouse).

 This data warehouse becomes the foundation from which we can build reports and dashboards to track business performance in a consistent and optimized way.

+# Data Transformation and ETL Process

+To move the data from its original source to its final destination, we first need to create all the required tables.
+This was done by executing the scripts provided in the [queries_for_tables.sql](https://github.com/mbbau/Power-BI-Portfolio/blob/main/Sales%20Dashboard/SQL%20Queries/queries_for_tables.sql) file within the database.

+To replicate a day-to-day ETL process, all data transformations were implemented using SQL stored procedures.
+Each procedure is designed to handle a specific step in the pipeline—from raw data extraction to final loading into the star schema model.

+You can explore all the transformation scripts in the following folder of this repository: [SQL Queries – Transformations](https://github.com/mbbau/Power-BI-Portfolio/tree/main/Sales%20Dashboard/SQL%20Queries/Stored%20Procedures).

+To ensure modularity and data quality, the process is executed in clearly defined stages:

+1. **Staging Layer**
+Raw data from the source system is loaded into staging tables.
+These tables replicate the structure of the original data but allow for controlled transformation without affecting the source.

+2. **Dimension Tables**
+After staging, dimension tables are built.
+For example, dim_customer is implemented as a Type 2 Slowly Changing Dimension (SCD), allowing us to preserve historical changes over time.

+3. **Fact Table**
+The fact table (fact_sales) is populated last, using cleaned and enriched data from both staging and dimensions.
+Surrogate keys are used to ensure referential integrity and to reflect the correct version of each dimension record at the time of the transaction.

+This step-by-step process improves traceability, simplifies debugging, and mimics a real-world production ETL pipeline.